Trilogy Metals (NYSEAMERICAN:TMQ) Shares Gap Up – Should You Buy?

-Trilogy Metals Inc. (NYSEAMERICAN:TMQ – Get Free Report) shares gapped up prior to trading on Monday .
-The stock had previously closed at $6.21, but opened at $7.15.
-Trilogy Metals shares last traded at $6.5080, with a volume of 4,844,475 shares traded.
+Trilogy Metals Inc. (NYSEAMERICAN:TMQ – Get Free Report) gapped up prior to trading on Monday .
+The stock had previously closed at $5.04, but opened at $5.22.
+Trilogy Metals shares last traded at $5.07, with a volume of 1,876,051 shares trading hands.

-Several equities analysts have recently issued reports on the stock.
-BMO Capital Markets reissued a “market perform” rating and issued a $5.50 price target on shares of Trilogy Metals in a report on Friday, October 10th.
+Several brokerages have recently commented on TMQ.
 Cormark raised Trilogy Metals from a “hold” rating to a “moderate buy” rating in a research note on Thursday, December 18th.
-TD Securities restated a “hold” rating on shares of Trilogy Metals in a report on Tuesday, October 7th.
-Raymond James Financial reiterated a “market perform” rating on shares of Trilogy Metals in a report on Wednesday, January 14th.
-Finally, TD Cowen reiterated a “hold” rating on shares of Trilogy Metals in a research report on Tuesday, October 7th.
-Two analysts have rated the stock with a Buy rating and four have given a Hold rating to the stock.
-Based on data from MarketBeat, the company has an average rating of “Hold” and an average price target of $7.75.
+TD Securities restated a “hold” rating on shares of Trilogy Metals in a research note on Tuesday, October 7th.
+Raymond James Financial reaffirmed a “market perform” rating on shares of Trilogy Metals in a research report on Wednesday, January 14th.
+BMO Capital Markets reiterated a “market perform” rating and set a $5.50 target price on shares of Trilogy Metals in a research note on Friday, October 10th.
+Finally, TD Cowen restated a “hold” rating on shares of Trilogy Metals in a research report on Tuesday, October 7th.
+Two equities research analysts have rated the stock with a Buy rating and four have issued a Hold rating to the company.
+According to MarketBeat.com, the company currently has a consensus rating of “Hold” and a consensus target price of $7.75.

 Trilogy Metals Inc is a mineral exploration and development company focused on advancing high?value copper, zinc, lead, gold and silver projects in northwestern Alaska.
 The company’s flagship asset lies within the Ambler mining district, where it has assembled over 100,000 acres of mineral rights.
 Through systematic exploration programs, Trilogy Metals seeks to delineate and expand polymetallic deposits in one of the world’s richest base and precious metal regions.